ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 Regions Enriching (Source, Mapping)

 ## Region Enriching

 So to predict the Region of the image, we first searched for a list of regions around the world.
 And decide to use the geojson file from Natural Earth.
+Since for each region we had a list of coordinates, which marks the border of the region, we had to get the middle point of each one.
+Where the python library "geopands" comes in handy.
+This library has the advantage to be able to work with geojson files and to have an integrated middle point calculation function.
+In addition, we add a unique region_name for each region using the name of the region + country name + id.
+This is needed since some region names have similar or the same name.
+After this preparation, we used the middle point to get the region for each image using their coordinates using k-nearest neighbor method.
 ## Mapping to a distribution

 As mentioned in the previous section (Web scraping), our singleplayer data is skewed towards a few countries, with some countries only appearing very rarely.
 To address this, we are mapping our singleplayer data to the country distribution of our multiplayer data.
 This allows us to have a better distribution while still not having every country appear with the same frequency to account for size and coverage differences.
 It, however, comes with the downside of not being able to use all of our data, although some tests showed that using all of our data unmapped performed worse <-CHECK AND MENTION RESULTS>.